What Is Osteoarthritis?

 - Your healthcare provider will clean the area of procedure

 - The healthcare provider will also inject a local anesthetic in the area of your joint so you don’t have to feel pain or discomfort during the procedure.

 - In some cases, the healthcare provider may also use imaging to be able to inject the hyaluronate in the right spot.

 - Should you have excess fluid in your joint, your healthcare provider might remove a small amount of that fluid before beginning.

 - The healthcare provider will then inject the hyaluronate into the joint space using a needle attached to a syringe.

 - After the injection, a small bandage will be applied to your injection site.

 Your healthcare provider may give you specific instructions and recommend medications for the swelling after the procedure.
 Follow all your healthcare provider’s instructions about medicines and follow-up care.

 Viscosupplementation can be beneficial to those people suffering from osteoarthritis as it helps reduce the pain of the knee, enhance mobility, and improve quality of life.
 Should you have more questions about viscosupplementation, you can schedule a meeting with Dr. Ronak Patel.
-He is a pain management specialist in New Jersey who specializes in the treatment of back pain, neck pain, joint pain, facial pain as well as cancer-related pain.
+He is a pain management doctor in NJ who specializes in the treatment of back pain, neck pain, joint pain, facial pain as well as cancer-related pain.
 You can call him at (609) 269 4451 to schedule an appointment with him.